Convoy of fleeing civilians ambushed in besieged Mozambique town

 “It’s scary.
 Being there is no joke.
 They (the insurgents) are ruthless, just ruthless,” she said.

+Beheadings have been a hallmark of attacks by the insurgents, whose rebellion is rooted in local issues from poverty and unemployment to perceived corruption and religious discrimination.

-Portugal’s foreign ministry said one of its nationals had been injured in the attack on Palma but did not specify the circumstances.
+Portugal’s foreign ministry said one of its nationals had been injured in the fighting but did not specify the circumstances.
 The person had since been rescued, and its embassy in Maputo was working to identify other Portuguese nationals who needed support, the ministry said in an email.

-New York-based Human Rights Watch spoke to seven people in the town before communications were cut on Wednesday.
+New York-based Human Rights Watch said it spoke to seven people in Palma before communications were cut on Wednesday.
 They described people fleeing as gunshots rang out, bodies in the streets and insurgents firing at both people and buildings, the group said in a statement.

-The province of Cabo Delgado, where Palma is located, has been the target of a simmering Islamist insurgency since 2017.

-The attack on Palma, which is a logistics hub and is used as a base for multiple international firms looking to cash in on one of the biggest gas finds in a decade, came just hours after Total announced the resumption of works at its site after halting them due to security issues.

 Additional reporting by Emma Rumney and Mfuneko Toyana in Johannesburg, David Lewis in Nairobi, Catarina Demony in Lisbon, and Jessica Jones and Belen Carreno in Madrid; Writing by Emma Rumney; Editing by Alexandra Zavis and Frances Kerry